srobo/team-emails/SR2024/2023-10-05-kickstart-details.md

 If you're interested in attending any of these events, please complete [this form][tech-day-signup].
 Volunteers may also be around virtually on these days for support, should you not be able to attend any events in person.

-For the November tech day, Spaces are limited to four teams, so be sure to [let us know][tech-day-signup] by Friday 27th October 2023 if you'd like to attend.
+For the November tech day, spaces are limited to four teams, so be sure to [let us know][tech-day-signup] by Friday 27th October 2023 if you'd like to attend.
 We will be allocating and confirming places as we receive applications, so sign up soon to avoid disappointment.